-The Alston Ridge Band is an afterschool band program for students in 3rd-5th grade.
-Our band meets after school during the school year for rehearsals, and holds several public performances each year.
+The Alston Ridge Band is an extracurricular band program for students in 3rd-5th grade.
+Our band meets after school from July-May for rehearsals, and holds several public performances each year.
 Because the band isn't funded by the school system, bandmembers' families pay tuition to cover the cost of the band directors, sheet music, and rehearsal space.
-Band tuition is $460 per child, per year.
-The tuition may be paid all at once, quarterly, or monthly.
+Band tuition is $528 per child, per year.
+The tuition may be paid all at once (which gives you a $28 discount!), quarterly, or monthly.
 For families facing financial hardship, we offer a scholarship program to help defray the costs of participating in band.

 Who can join the Alston Ridge Band?

 Any third, fourth, or fifth grade student is eligible to join our band.
 No previous musical experience is required.

 Beginning Band is reserved for students who have never played a band instrument before, while Continuing Band is designed for students who have had one or more years of band instruction.

 Our bands rehearse every Tuesday and Thursday from 4-5pm.
 Beginners meet in the music room, while Continuing students meet in the science room at Alston Ridge.